beta-finance/Omni-Protocol/README.md

 All contracts follow the `TransparentUpgradeableProxy` pattern with `ProxyAdmin`, for more information see [here](https://docs.openzeppelin.com/contracts/4.x/api/proxy#TransparentUpgradeableProxy).

-It is highly encouraged that auditors read the [Omni Protocol Whitepaper](https://www.betafinance.org/OmniByBeta_Whitepaper.pdf) within the repository.
+It is highly encouraged that interested parties read the [Omni Protocol Whitepaper](https://www.betafinance.org/OmniByBeta_Whitepaper.pdf).